AI reconstruction of European weather from the Euro-Atlantic regimes

-The \nreal perturbed indexes for each value of the perturbation \ac{MARE} are used as input to the \ac{AI} model.
+The \nreal perturbed indices for each value of the perturbation \ac{MARE} are used as input to the \ac{AI} models.
 The \ac{MAE}, the \ac{ACC}, and the \ac{CE} for the summer and winter seasons can be evaluated as usual for each of the \nreal reconstructed variables.
 After the skills are computed for each realization, we perform an average over the random realizations to evaluate the skills for the given \ac{MARE}.

 The spatial median of the mean two-meter temperature and total precipitation \ac{ACC} and \ac{CE}, averaged over the \nreal random realizations of the perturbed indices, are shown in \reffig{fig:MARE_MAE_ACC_CE} for the \testyearstart -- \testyearend winters and summers.
-Increasing the \ac{MARE} on the indices, the \ac{AI} model skills naturally degrade up to a point where they can be worse than the SEAS5 ensemble-mean \ac{ACC} and \ac{CE}.
-Both in winter and summer, the median \ac{ACC} of the reconstructed mean two-meter temperature and total precipitation are always better than the SEAS5 ensemble-mean forecast \ac{ACC}, indicating a strong efficacy of the \ac{AI} model in capture the correlation between the Euro-Atlantic \ac{WR} and European two-meter temperature and precipitation also in the presence of Gaussian distributed errors on the input indices.
+Increasing the \ac{MARE} of the perturbed indices, the \ac{AI} models' skills naturally degrade up to a point where they can be worse than the SEAS5 ensemble-mean \ac{ACC} and \ac{CE}.
+Both in winter and summer, the median \ac{ACC} of the reconstructed mean two-meter temperature and total precipitation is always better than the SEAS5 ensemble-mean forecast \ac{ACC}, indicating a strong efficacy of the \ac{AI} models in capture the correlation between the Euro-Atlantic \ac{WR} and European two-meter temperature and precipitation also in the presence of Gaussian distributed errors on the input indices.
 As for the ACC, the median \ac{CE} of the mean two-meter temperature in winter and the precipitation in summer is always higher than the respective SEAS5 ensemble-mean median \ac{CE}.
-More interesting is the case of the median \ac{CE} of the reconstructed total precipitation in winter and mean two-meter temperature in summer, which becomes worse than the relative SEAS5 skill at \ac{MARE} $\sim 80 \%$ and $120 \%$, respectively.
-Taking the lowest value of MARE of 80 \% as a reference, this poses a lower bound on the forecast accuracy of the seven $\Iwr$ required to have a seasonal forecast of the mean two-meter temperature and total precipitation with higher deterministic skills than the bias-corrected SEAS5 ensemble mean forecast used in this work.
-We can express the results obtained here in terms of \ac{MAE} of the perturbed indexes, $\langle | \Iwr - \IwrP | \rangle = 0.35$ for \ac{MARE} of 80 \%.
+More interesting is the case of the median \ac{CE} of the reconstructed total precipitation and mean two-meter temperature, which becomes comparable to the relative SEAS5 skill at \ac{MARE} = 100\%.
+Taking the lower value of MARE of 80\% as a reference, this poses a lower bound on the forecast accuracy of the seven $\Iwr$ required to have a seasonal forecast of the mean two-meter temperature and total precipitation with higher deterministic skills than the bias-corrected SEAS5 ensemble mean forecast used in this work.
+We can express the results obtained here in terms of \ac{MAE} of the perturbed indices, $\langle | \Iwr - \IwrP | \rangle = 0.35$ for \ac{MARE} of 80\%.